KiddoVille/KiddoVille-UI_UX/README.md

 ## Contributing

-We welcome contributions to the KidsCare project:
+We welcome contributions to the KiddoVille project:
 1. Fork the repository
 2. Create a feature branch
 3. Submit a pull request with detailed description